armada-ths/ais/README.md

 local all all trust
 host all all 127.0.0.1/32 trust

-How to setup a local dev server:
-Install OS req:
-* All commands assume that the user is named "deployment" and that we use that home folder.
-* apt-get update
-* apt-get -y install sudo wget git python gcc python3-dev nginx libpcre3 libpcre3-dev libpq-dev vim

-* git clone -b master git@github.com:armada-ths/ais.git
-* Install pip with "wget https://bootstrap.pypa.io/get-pip.py" and "python3 get-pip.py"
-* Install virtualenv with pip: "sudo pip install virtualenv"
-* Make a virtualenv by running: "virtualenv ais_venv"
-* Activate the virtualenv with ". ais_venv/bin/activate" (source can be used instead of . )

-Folder structure should now be: d+-ais_venv d+-ais
-  |->ais
-  |->files/dirs etc
-* Install pip requirements with pip install -r requirements.txt
-* Run the server with "python manage.py runserver [your localip]:80 --settings local_settings
-  Where local_settings.py is your local settings file (notice the lack of .py in manage) in your local_settings file, you can disable "from ais.secrets import *" and just hardcode all your variables

 (Lines changed, no longer number accurate, the idea is the same) In ais/ais_nginx.conf change: